Class HttpServerResponse

 • newInstance

-public static HttpServerResponse newInstance(io.vertx.core.http.HttpServerResponse arg)
+public static HttpServerResponse newInstance(io.vertx.core.http.HttpServerResponse delegate)